mspnp/aks-baseline/09-secret-management-and-ingress-controller.md

-# Configure AKS Ingress Controller with Azure Key Vault integration
+# Configure AKS ingress controller with Azure Key Vault integration

 Previously you have configured [workload prerequisites](./08-workload-prerequisites.md).
 These steps configure Traefik, the AKS ingress solution used in this reference implementation, so that it can securely expose the web app to your Application Gateway.